redpanda-data/connect/website/cookbooks/enrichments.md

 }
 ```

-## First Enrichment
+## Meet the Enrichments

 ### Claims Detector

-To start us off we will configure a single enrichment, which is an imaginary
-'claims detector' service.
-This is an HTTP service that wraps a trained machine
-learning model to extract claims that are made within a body of text.
+To start us off we will configure a single enrichment, which is an imaginary 'claims detector' service.
+This is an HTTP service that wraps a trained machine learning model to extract claims that are made within a body of text.

 The service expects a `POST` request with JSON payload of the form: